 On the other hand, the Elohistic (E) and the Priestly (P) sources seem to give a completely different view in Exodus 6:2-3.
 "And God (Elohim) said to Moses, 'I am the LORD.
-I appeared to Abraham, to Isaac, and to Jacob, as God Almighty [El Shaddai], but by my name the LORD I did not make myself known to them" (cf. Gen 17:1, 28:3, 35:11, 48:3, 49:25).

-In the Bible it seems that the name of JHVH was familiar to the patriarchs (Gen 12:7-8, 13:18, 15:1-2, 22:14), so it is theologically correct to say that the J tradition affirms Jehovah, the God of Israel, as both the Lord of creation and history.
-Furthermore, as we are told by Exodus 6:2-3, the patriarchs did not know the name of Jehovah; therefore, the E and P sources suggest that the name Jehovah/Yahweh became commonly accepted during the time of Moses, to whom we ascribe authorship of the Torah.
-God's revealing of the name Jehovah/Yahweh signifies that Israel was to worship God, the only true God, and to worship him alone.
-All the traditions agree rather than contradict; Moses did not introduce Israel to a new god.
-Jehovah was not born in the Mosaic period.
-The God who spoke to Moses was none other than the God who had also led the patriarchs in their journey ("the God of the fathers"), the God who had been known previously as El Shaddai, or by some other name (such as the Jehovistic or Elohistic combinations).
+I appeared to Abraham, to Isaac, and to Jacob, as God Almighty [El Shaddai], but by my name the LORD I did not make myself known to them" (cf. Gen 17:1; 28:3; 35:11; 48:3; 49:25).
+In the Bible it seems that the name of YHWH was familiar to the patriarchs (Gen 12:7-8; 13:18; 15:1-2; 22:14), so the J tradition affirms Yahweh, the God of Israel, as both the Lord of creation and history.
+Furthermore, as we are told in Exodus 6:2-3, the patriarchs did not know the name of Yahweh; therefore, the E and P sources suggest that the name Yahweh became commonly accepted during the time of Moses, to whom we ascribe authorship of the Torah.
+God's revealing of the name Yahweh signifies that Israel was to worship God, the only true God, and to worship him alone.
+All the traditions agree rather than contradict: Moses did not introduce Israel to a new god.
+Yahweh was not born in the Mosaic period.
+The God who spoke to Moses was none other than the God who had also led the patriarchs in their journey ("the God of the fathers"), the God who had been known previously as El Shaddai, or by other names (such as the Yahwistic or Elohistic names).